-Worker killed in Ports of Auckland incident
+'Devastated': Worker killed in 'fall from height' at Ports of Auckland

-A worker has died in an incident at Ports of Auckland this morning.
+A worker has died in a fall at Ports of Auckland today, leaving colleagues "devastated".

 Police confirmed the fatality after the incident was reported at 9.23am today.